aleksmish/algo-learn/README.md

-# Algorithm and Data Structures App
+# Algorithms and Data Structures App
 This is an Android app that provides a comprehensive guide on algorithms and data structures.
 It is designed for beginners who want to learn more about these fundamental concepts in computer science.

 ## Features